 How is Peroneal Tendinopathy Diagnosed?

 Your physiotherapist is an expert in diagnosing peroneal tendinopathies.
-A variety of tests will be performed to determine the diagnosis and exclude other causes of lateral ankle pain.
-An ultrasound may also be used to confirm the diagnosis.
+A variety of tests will determine the diagnosis and exclude other causes of lateral ankle pain.
+An ultrasound scan may also confirm the diagnosis.

 Peroneal Tendinopathy Treatment